espenmn/vs.uidfixer/README.txt

 Questions, remarks, etc.
 ------------------------

-For questions, remarks, etc. send a mail to guido.wesdorp at pareto dot nl.
+For questions, remarks, etc. send a mail to guido.wesdorp at vs dot nl.